inspire-lab/aluminum_shark/README.md

 make install
 ```

-Next we need to build the OpenFHE backend.
+Next, we need to build the OpenFHE backend.
 From `openfhe_backend` run
 ```
 make && make install
 ```